|Course Length:||3 Years Full-Time|

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

 Subject to eligibility, UK and EU students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
-This includes a grant of at least £5,000 per annum for Paramedic Practice students.
+This includes a training grant of at least £5,000 per annum for Paramedic Practice students.

 For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2020/21, together with details of how to apply for potential funding, please view our Money Matters 2020/21 guide at www.edgehill.ac.uk/undergradfinance2020.